zaxbux/wn-gmaildriver-plugin/README.md

 ## Important Notes
 * The Gmail API will only send emails as the account which you granted access with, it is currently not possible to send email as another user.
+* The Gmail API has [sending limits](https://developers.google.com/gmail/api/reference/quota) for [free (consumer)](https://support.google.com/mail/answer/22839#zippy=you-have-reached-a-limit-for-sending-mail) and [paid (Workspace)](https://support.google.com/a/answer/166852#limits) accounts.
 * You can send email using another email address you own, using an alias.
-[Learn more](https://support.google.com/mail/answer/22370).
+[Learn more about configuring sending aliases in this Google Support article](https://support.google.com/mail/answer/22370).
 Change the *Sender name* and *Sender email* in **Mail configuration** to match your alias.

 ## Advanced Usage